mckinsey/vizro/vizro-core/docs/pages/user-guides/filters.md

         ```
     === "app.yaml"
         ```yaml
-        # Still requires a .py to add data to the data manager and parse YAML configuration
+        # Still requires a .py to register data connector in Data Manager and parse yaml configuration
         # See yaml_version example
         pages:
           - components: